How to Call the IRS

 - Avoid Mondays and the day after holidays.
 Everyone calls on Monday.
 Tuesdays through Thursdays are consistently quieter.

 - Stay away from January through April.
 Tax season is brutal.
-During the 2024 filing season, average wait times exceeded 28 minutes — up from 3 minutes in 2019 (National Taxpayer Advocate Annual Report).
+In the 2026 filing season the IRS answered just 21% of the 48.1 million calls it received, and the average hold was 14 minutes — but the balance-due line, the one most people with a tax bill need, averaged 45 minutes and answered only 31% of calls (National Taxpayer Advocate, 2026 Mid-Year Report to Congress).
 If your issue isn't urgent, wait until May when hold times drop dramatically.

 - Late afternoon works too.
 After 5 p.m. local time, call volume drops off.
 You might get through in 15 minutes instead of 45.